Welcome to our Sibford Gower Parish Council (SGPC) Home Page.

 - Parish Council Meetings … are open meetings, held 4 times per year, to conduct the regular business of the Parish Council, and to encourage Community participation

-- Planning Committee Meetings … are only held when planning timescales prevent discussion at a regular Parish Council Meeting.
+- Extraordinary Meetings … are sometimes held to review Planning Applications when planning timescales prevent discussion at a regular Parish Council Meeting, but these meetings can also cover other Council business where deferral to our next regular meeting is inappropriate.

 Agendas, minutes and other papers for all the above meetings can be found on our SGPC Meeting Archive page.